MicrosoftDocs/sql-docs/docs/ssma/access/executing-the-ssma-console-accesstosql.md

 Requires one or several metabase nodes as command line parameter.

-1.  `object-name:` Specifies the source object(s) considered for refreshing from source database (It can have indivdual object names or a group object name).
+1.  `object-name:` Specifies the source object(s) considered for refreshing from source database (It can have individual object names or a group object name).

 2.  `object-type:` Specifies the type of the object specified in the object-name attribute (if object category is specified then object type will be "category").